Chinonsoprisca/Hospital_Appointment_No_Show_Analysis/README.md

 SMS reminders were not necessarily sent to every patient.
 Patients with longer lead times were more likely to receive an SMS, while same-day appointments may not require or receive a reminder.
 Therefore, the analysis does not establish that SMS reminders are ineffective.
 The difference could partly be explained by the characteristics of the patients who received the reminders.

-Recommendation:
+- Recommendation:
 The hospital could further evaluate the effectiveness of SMS reminders by comparing patients with similar appointment characteristics, particularly lead time, and considering a controlled or targeted reminder strategy.

-Key learning: An analytical finding should always be interpreted within the context of the underlying data and other influencing factors rather than viewed in isolation.
+- Key learning: An analytical finding should always be interpreted within the context of the underlying data and other influencing factors rather than viewed in isolation.

 4. Gender and No-Show Rates
 The analysis showed little difference in no-show rates between male and female patients.
 The relatively small difference suggests that gender was not a major factor influencing appointment attendance in this dataset.

-Recommendation:
+- Recommendation:
 Gender may not need to be a primary factor when designing appointment reminder or follow-up strategies.
 Resources could instead be focused on factors that showed stronger associations with no-shows, such as lead time and age.

+5.Neighbourhood had noticeable differences in appointment no-show rates.
+Some neighbourhoods recorded higher no-show rates than others, suggesting that location may be associated with appointment attendance patterns
+I ranked neighbourhoods based on their no-show rates, considering only neighbourhoods with at least 100 appointments to avoid drawing conclusions from areas with very small sample sizes.

+- Recommendation
+The hospital could investigate the reasons behind higher no-show rates in specific neighbourhoods and consider targeted reminder or follow-up strategies where appropriate.

-5. Patient Risk Classification
+6. Patient Risk Classification
 As part of the analysis, I created a View_AppointmentRisk using CTEs and window functions in SQL Server.
 The view uses a patient's previous appointment history, previous no-shows, and current appointment lead time to assign a Risk_Tier.
 This type of risk classification could help healthcare teams identify appointments that may require additional reminders or follow-up, allowing limited resources to be directed toward patients who may be more likely to miss their appointments.